vissense/vissense/README.md

 Run Tests

+`grunt connect watch`

-Open `SpecRunner.html` in your browser and test with jasmine.
+Open `http://localhost:3000/SpecRunner.html` in your browser and test with jasmine.
-(Run chrome with --disable-web-security to allow local file access)

-## utils
 ### What it does
  * provides methods for detecting visibility of DOM elements
+ * provides a convenience class for calling isHidden, isVisible, isFullyVisible, percentage
+ * provides a convenience class for detecting changes in visibility

 ### What it does *not*
  * detect if an element is overlapped by others
  * take scrollbars into account - elements "hidden" behind scrollbars are considered visible
  * detect if the active browser window is off screen
+ * take elements opacity into account
  * detect if element is a hidden input element you can really do that yourself. e.g.: